MSeal/Core/README.md

 * Object Oriented (with a few exceptions)

 ## TODO
-* Add full wchar support for logger/toString
+* Add utf iterators which step by character instead of by byte
 * Change tracked factory to store shared pointers to objects

 ## Author